AmundsenJunior/amp-test/TUTORIAL.md

 http://localhost/phpmyadmin
  - Enter MySQL root user and password to open interface

- - To apply secure PHPMyAdmin web access (**Use only if you are hosting on an open web server (not just 'localhost')**) (https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-12-04)
+ **OPTIONAL** To apply secure PHPMyAdmin web access (*Use only if you are hosting on an open web server (not just 'localhost')*) (https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-12-04)

 #### MySQL Workbench
 ```